pol-rivero/doot/README.md

 # The target directory for the symlinks.
 target_dir = "~"

 # Files and directories to ignore.
 Each entry is a glob pattern relative to the dotfiles directory.
-Keep in mind that files and directories starting with a dot are always ignored unless explicitly listed in `include_files`.
 exclude_files = [
-  "LICENSE",
+  "**/.*",      # Files and directories that start with a dot are ignored by default "LICENSE",
   "README.md",
-  "doot.toml",
 ]

 # Files and directories that are always symlinked, even if they start with a dot or match a pattern in `exclude_files`.
 Each entry is a glob pattern relative to the dotfiles directory.
 include_files = []

 # If set to true, files and directories in the root of the dotfiles directory will be prefixed with a dot.
-If you set this to false, you'll need to list the top-level files and directories in `include_files`, as files that start with a dot are ignored by default.
+For example, `<dotfiles dir>/config/foo` will be symlinked to `~/.config/foo`.
+# This is useful if you don't want to have hidden files in the root of the dotfiles directory.
-implicit_dot = true
+implicit_dot = false

 # Top-level files and directories that won't be prefixed with a dot if `implicit_dot` is set to true.
 Each entry is the name of a file or directory in the root of the dotfiles directory.
 implicit_dot_ignore = [